FAQ’s Cesar Ramirez

 Soil testing is a tool and nothing more.
 Like any tool put to good use, soil testing is very beneficial.
 The Timberleaf Soil Testing Program emphasizes soil testing and cultivation practices.
 If you follow our recommendations, it should make a big difference in the results you receive for your efforts, whether you’re a mini farmer or home gardener.

-I’ve read or heard that you can grow good crops without a soil test, is this true? michael
+I’ve read or heard that you can grow good crops without a soil test, is this true?
+Cesar Ramirez

 This is absolutely correct.
 From the many soil tests we perform each year, we have found that generally one gardener or mini farmer in 50 has balanced soil nutrients.
 Even fewer have soil organic matter, soil oxygen, and soil moisture in balance.
 The majority of unbalanced conditions result from excessive applications of various fertilizers and improper cultivation practices.
 These factors can reduce crop quality and result in lower yields.

 Our basic program includes the analysis of over 18 different areas of your soil, including organic matter and cultivation practices.
 Our trace mineral testing includes most all trace elements affecting plant growth.
 Optional and special testing is also available for individual specific needs.
 Please refer to our price list for specific services.

 Can I purchase a home garden soil testing kit from my nursery and get accurate results?
 Cesar Ramirez

 Most home soil test kits test only for soil pH, nitrogen, phosphorus, and potassium.
 Without knowing the calcium and magnesium levels in the soil, it is impossible to correct the soil pH without risking a calcium-to-magnesium imbalance.
 In addition, application of the wrong type of limestone could be disastrous.